mit-han-lab/torchquantum/artifact/example3/README.md

 # Use QuantumNas to train, search, train from scratch, prune, and eval step by step

-Here we show an example to solve an MNIST-0123 task.
+Here we show an example to solve an Fashion-36 task.

-The target device is IBMQ_Quito, and circuit design space is U3+CU3.
+The target device is IBMQ_Lima, and circuit design space is U3+CU3.

 ## Installation